scalacenter/bloop/docs/build-tools/maven.md

 ## Verify installation and export

-> If you haven't installed bloop yet, [follow these instructions](/setup) before proceeding.
+> If you haven't installed bloop and its CLI yet, [follow these instructions](/setup) before proceeding.

 Verify your installation by running `bloop projects` in the root of the Maven workspace directory.